 3. Redirected Aggression

-Redirected aggression is when the cat is mad at something else, most often another cat, and is taking it out on you.
-Quite often, if cats aren’t getting along, you will see this behavior manifest.
-The less aggressive or submissive cat will bite their owners because it cannot win against the dominant cat.
+Redirected aggression is when the cat is frustrated or stressed for another reason, most often another cat, and is redirecting that build-up emotion out on you.
+Quite often, if cats in a multi-cat household aren’t getting along, you may see this behavior manifest.

 4. Your Cat Has a Medical Issue

-Cats that are experiencing a medical issue might be in pain, which will cause them to bite.
-Anything from a toothache to a belly ache can put your cat in a biting mood, especially if you are trying to pet it or pick it up.
-If your cat’s behavior is something new, it could signal a medical condition, especially if the cat is getting advanced in age.
+Cats that are stressed or are experiencing a medical issue might be in pain or discomfort, which may cause them to bite.
+Anything from a toothache to a belly ache can put your cat in a biting mood, especially if you are trying to pet them in an area that hurts or pick them up.
+If your cat’s behavior is something new, it could signal a medical condition, especially if the cat is getting older, or if they are lethargic, more shy, limping, eating less, or exhibiting any other signs of illness or changes in behavior.
+Get them checked by your vet as soon as possible so that an accurate diagnosis can be established and treatment may commence.

-If you suspect that one of your cats is bullying another, which in turn is causing the bullied cat to bite you, you will need to separate the cats to prevent this behavior.
+If you suspect that one of your cats is bullying another, which in turn is causing frustration and redirected aggression toward you or another family member, you may need to separate the cats to prevent this behavior.
 Keep the cats in separate rooms and only allow a few minutes of supervised visitation each day to break up any disputes over territory that might be going on.
-Separation is especially important if the second cat is a new addition to the family.
-It usually takes a while for the original cat to learn the scent and accept the new pet, especially if they are both males.
+Separation and very gradual and slow introduction is especially important if the second cat is a new addition to the family.
+It usually takes a while for the cats to learn each other’s scent and accept one another.

 Several commercial brands make synthetic pheromones that mimic those produced by cats.
-Humans cannot smell these pheromones, but it’s a big part of how cats communicate and mark their territory.
-Synthetic pheromones can help calm your cat and neutralize an area to prevent territory disputes reducing your cat’s desire to bite.
+Humans cannot smell these pheromones, but it’s a big part of how cats communicate and mark their territory in order to make certain objects and even other pets or family members smell familiar and safe.
+Synthetic pheromones can help calm your cat, reassure them, and neutralize an area to prevent territory disputes, hopefully reducing your cat’s desire to bite.

 Don’t Use Your Hands for Play